hadefuwa/mouse-clicking-game/README.md

 - The game is designed to be simple and engaging for young children
 - Right-click context menus are completely disabled to avoid confusing your toddler
 - The level progression system helps keep your child motivated and challenged
+- Levels 0-3 are suitable for young toddlers, while levels 4-10 offer increasing challenges for older children

 Enjoy watching your little one develop their mouse skills!